QuantumRaC/ask-globe/README.md

 ### Claude Code

 Skills live in a `.claude/skills/<name>/` directory and are auto-discovered.
-Keep `SKILL.md`, `globe_fetcher.py`, and `locations.py` together in that
+Keep `SKILL.md`, `globe_fetcher.py`, and `locations.py` together in this
-directory -- the skill's instructions invoke the script by relative path.
+directory `ask-globe`.
+The skill's instructions invoke the script by relative path.

 **Option A -- project-level** (only available inside one project):